If you’ve been through the Natural Hair Acronyms post, you would have probably seen the word pre-poo.

-- Fill a spray bottle with water and lightly dampen your hair then section into at least 4 sections but more if you prefer.
+- Fill a spray bottle with water and lightly dampen your hair then section it into at least 4 sections but more if you prefer.

 - Apply the pre-poo treatment to each section and work through with your fingers gently removing any loose hair and knots then twist and pin up that section.

 - Once complete, cover your hair with a disposable cap or clingfilm and leave it on till it’s time to shampoo.

 - Rinse out the pre-poo treatment before shampooing your hair.

 How Long to Pre-Poo Natural Hair?

 A good pre-poo session should last at least one hour.
 However, it can go up to a few hours if you have the time.

 Some people even keep it overnight.
 However, this depends on the product combination.
 Some conditioners may cause itching if you live it for too long.